apmadhani/HECPrototype/README.md

 }
 ```

 The `message` will be "The PayPal Express Checkout link has been delivered." if using a method of "email" or "phone".
-If using the method "quickphone", it will reply with a `message` of "The quick SMS message has been sent."a

 ### /payment/status